Does Intermittent Fasting Help With Healthy Weight Loss?

 That's because unlike normal calorie restriction, intermittent fasting may also help support hormone balance, like insulin, ghrelin, and leptin, which all play a role in your hunger and metabolism.

 Intermittent fasting may also help improve insulin sensitivity, which can decrease inflammation, making you feel less swollen and puffy, and has positive effects on your gut health, which Pedre calls "an often-overlooked but crucial aspect of losing weight and cultivating overall health."

-According to a 2017 review in Annual Review of Nutrition, fasting can also help restore a healthy circadian rhythm, which has positive effects on your gut health, your metabolism, and your sleep patterns.
+According to a 2017 review in Annual Review of Nutrition4, fasting can also help restore a healthy circadian rhythm, which has positive effects on your gut health, your metabolism, and your sleep patterns.

 What's the most effective way to try intermittent fasting for weight loss?

 However, Pedre says he doesn't believe in one-size-fits-all approaches and the most important thing is to take your individual needs into account.

 When it comes to fasting, he says, "I encourage patients to start small and gradually increase their intervals.
 You might start with a 12-hour window between dinner and breakfast and increase that window to 14, 16, or more hours daily over time.
 You can also vary it day by day—the key is making it work for you."

 What are reasons someone might not lose weight while intermittent fasting?

 While intermittent fasting is certainly an effective tool, it's not a miracle solution, and there are some things that might stall or prevent weight loss.

 Functional medicine doctor Mark Hyman, M.D., says one mistake that can prevent you from losing weight is excessively snacking between meals and eating all day.